Successful WMS Implementation Case Studies

 Phase two focused on implementing the new WMS and a consolidated warehouse control system (WCS) in Men's Wearhouse's Retail Distribution Operation.
 The WMS replaced the retailer's legacy system, and the WCS consolidated the management of several operations into one system.
 Men’s Wearhouse now has the ability to dynamically change product flow, unit allocation, and achieve more effective utilization of Case Level ASN receiving with the new WMS.
 The system’s ability to recognize and execute on cross-docking opportunities created improved throughput and lower overall processing costs.

 With the implementation of a common WMS and standardized processes, Men’s Wearhouse was able to share recourses across operations and respond to seasonal increases in workload more effectively.
 The implementation of WMS and WCS gives the company the ability to consolidate its distinct Men’s Wearhouse and K&G distribution operations to reduce costs and increase overall processing efficiency.

 Getting your WMS right and making sure it's integrated properly across your supply chain technology stack is critical to realizing quick ROI and improved operational efficiencies.

-enVista has completed 150+ WMS projects in the last five years, and our vendor agnostic approach to consulting and implementation ensures you get objective help for your most critical projects.
+enVista has completed hundreds of WMS projects in its nearly two decades of experience, and our vendor agnostic approach to consulting and implementation ensures you get objective help for your most critical projects.
 We're passionate about supply chains and delivering solutions that are the right fit for our clients and would love to help you optimize your supply chain.